The IFS turned forty last year! Here are some of the highlights from the year.

 IFS Doctoral Student Conference, “Betrayal/Trahison,” Maison française, Friday, Nov.
 9-Saturday Nov.
 10, 2018.

 Betrayal and its cognates are burdened with a negative connotation, decried as the destruction of established social, political, cultural or affective ties.
 Yet the potential for rupture opened up by acts of betrayal also provides opportunities for narratives of change and progress.
 Along with considering acts of betrayal as they are or have been experienced or portrayed, the conference will consider scholarly interdisciplinarity as its own sort of methodological betrayal—and innovation.
 What are our responsibilities toward our research subjects and our institutional traditions?
 What are the risks and rewards of subverting conventional boundaries?
 Two-day conference organized by the IFS doctoral cohort.
 With historian Todd Shepard and literary scholar Kaoutar Harchi as keynote speakers.

 Conference on French Decolonization in Global Perspective.
 Maison française, Friday, March 29, 2019

 Conference organized by Jessica Pearson (Macalester College) and Herrick Chapman (NYU).

-This conference will explore the process of French decolonization in the twentieth century in the context of broad global developments, movements, ideas, and policies.
-It aims to evaluate recent trends in the fields of French history and the history of decolonization and to suggest possible avenues for future inquiry.
+This conference explored the process of French decolonization in the twentieth century in the context of broad global developments, movements, ideas, and policies.
+It aimed to evaluate recent trends in the fields of French history and the history of decolonization and to suggest possible avenues for future inquiry.
 It will focus on several intersecting themes, such as decolonization and European integration, the rise of international organizations and the role they played in shaping French decolonization, and the Algerian War in a global context.